almossawi/badarguments/extras/content/posts/main/index.md

 ### 6. Language that starts the clock of history when it's most convenient

 Near the end of Chekhov's _The Student_, the protagonist Ivan, warming his hands in front of a fire during a bitter cold winter night, finishes a story about Peter the Apostle.
 The woman opposite him, having listened intently, smiles then weeps.
-Ivan, in deep thought, has an epiphany. "'The past,' he thought,' is linked to the present by an unbroken chain of events flowing from one to the other."
+Ivan, hand cradling his forehead, has an epiphany. "'The past,' he thought,' is linked to the present by an unbroken chain of events flowing from one to the other."
 And it seemed to him that he had just seen both ends of the chain, and when he touched one end the other trembled."

 Insincere language does not recognize that fact.
 It absolves or assigns blame, elevates or denigrates, guilts and gaslights, by deciding unilaterally when to start or stop time.
 You can try it out with any old fairy tale, to great effect.
 For instance, from _English Fairy Tales_, we might essentialize _The Story of the Three Bears_ like so: